 Once you’ve gained the Permaculture Design Certificate you’ll be able to start using permaculture design in your life and work.
 You will be invited to join Brighton Permaculture Trust’s network of volunteers and encouraged to get involved in Brighton Permaculture Trust activities and those of other related networks.
-Students often start their own projects and invite course-mates to get involved in those.
-To further your learning or professional development you could go on to work towards a Diploma in Permaculture Design, a self-directed action learning process of at least two years.
+Students often start their own projects and invite each other to get involved in those.
+To further your learning or professional development you could go on to work towards a Diploma in Permaculture Design, a largely self-directed action learning process of at least two years.

 You could also choose to become an apprentice permaculture teacher, or to take any of the wide range of more specialist permaculture courses now being offered throughout the UK and beyond for people with a Permaculture Design Certificate.

 Bryn Thomas, Dip Perm Des.
 Permaculture tutor and designer.
 Passions include growing fruit, forest gardening, green building and organisational design.

 Chloe Anthony, Dip Perm Des.
 Permaculture tutor and practitioner.
 Passions include forest gardens, living in community.

 Stephan Gehrels, Dip Perm Des.
 Permaculture tutor and designer specialising in school and community growing projects.
 Eco schools project manager.

 Tracy Hind, Permaculture tutor and OCN Assessor.
 Interests include working in groups and community development.